-11. Witness' Right to Representation
+Rule 211 Witness' Right to Representation

-Any witness at any hearing of the Commission shall, upon leave of the Commission, have the right to be represented by counsel, but such counsel shall not participate in the hearing, or cross-examine witnesses, except by permission of the Commission.
-The examination of all witnesses shall be conducted by counsel for the parties, and may also be conducted by any member of the Commission.
+Any witness at any hearing of the Commission shall, upon leave of the Commission, have the right to retain counsel, but such counsel shall not participate in the hearing, or cross-examine witnesses, except by permission of the Commission.
+The examination of all witnesses shall be conducted by counsel for the parties and may also be conducted by any member of the Commission.